 CEDAR CHEST.
 There’s nothing like the aroma of a cedar-lined storage chest.
 They were in their heyday from the 1920s through the 1960s, popular for both their beauty and practicality.
 The hygge quotient is high, with a cedar chest being the default storage space for wool blankets and sweaters.
 Many cedar chests also can be used as benches, all the better for pulling on your boots.

 JAPANESE TEA SET.
 Stoneware tea sets ruled during the granola-and-earth-shoes era of the 1970s.
 Today they call that style Boho Chic, and tea sets like this one once again grace coffee tables (think of the irony in that) and cozy nooks.
 Tea not your thing?
 Who says this isn’t the perfect set for serving hot chocolate or saki?

 LIGHTING.
-If you live in the Northern hemisphere, then the amount of daylight in your life is on the wane this time of year.
+If you live in the Northern hemisphere, then the amount of daylight in your life is more noticeably on the wane this time of year.
 That makes great lighting more important.
 Yet those lights are going to be in your home all year long.
 So make them special.
 Have some fun.
 And be sure that they bring the kind of light – general, task, mood – that you need.